Generalized eigenvalue problem for an interface elliptic equation: Introduction

 with $\O_i$ subdomains, with internal interface $\Sigma=\partial \O_1$, and $\Gamma=\partial\O_2\setminus\Sigma$, $\nu_i$ is the outward normal to $\O_i$, and we call $\nu:=\nu_1=-\nu_2$ (see Figure \ref{figure1} where we have illustrated an example of $\O$).

 In (\ref{sisintro}), $u_i$ represents the density of a species inhabiting in $\O_i$, and they interact on $\Sigma$ under the so called Kedem-Katchalsky conditions (see \cite{KedemK}), and it means that the flux is proportional to the jump of the function through $\Sigma$ (see \cite{chenCPDE}, \cite{chen2}, \cite{cp}, \cite{cia2} and references therein).
-Here, $f_i:\O_i\times \R\mapsto \R$ are regular functions, $\g_i>0$ stands for the proportional coefficient of the jump and $\l$ is a real parameter representing the growth rate of the species, the same in both subdomains.
-It seems natural to consider two different growth rates, one for each species, that is, a problem as
+Here, $f_i:\O_i\times \R\mapsto \R$ are regular functions, $\g_i>0$ stands for the proportional coefficient of the jump and $1/\l$, $\l>0$, is a real parameter representing the diffusion coefficient of the species, the same in both subdomains.
+It seems natural to consider two different diffusion coefficients, one for each species, that is, a problem as